How Frugal People Buy Cars

 They save up the purchase price

 Most frugal people are opposed to debt.
 Debt costs money!
 So the frugal person saves up his pennies to pay cash for the purchase price.
-Paying cash may be a hard habit to get into, but it’s addictive, and once you get use to debt-free living, and significantly reduced stress, you become motivated to stay that way and start finding extra ways to temporarily cut back expenses in order to meet your debt-free goals.
+Paying cash may be a hard habit to get into, but it’s addictive.
+Once you get used to debt-free living and significantly reduced stress, you become motivated to stay that way and start finding extra ways to temporarily cut back expenses to meet your debt-free goals.

 They give themselves a budget

-This of course, is going to vary wildly by what you can afford, how much you have saved, and what kind of car you need.
-But you always, always need to have an upper limit set, so that you’re not tempted to over.
+This, of course, is going to vary wildly by what you can afford, how much you have saved, and what kind of car you need.
+However, you always need to have an upper limit set, so that you’re not tempted to overdo it.
 My personal budget was $3,500, but that was my upper limit.
 My actual goal was to spend no more than $3,000 unless the car was a spectacular deal.

 They research the best car for their needs

-It can be tempting to decide on make and model based on “cool factor”, but that’s not really going to benefit you in the long run.
-For us, since our whole family can fit into almost any car, the main factor was fuel mileage since we make long distance drives relatively often.
-For you, it may be passenger capacity, or the ability to haul heavy trailers.
+It can be tempting to choose a make and model based on the “cool factor,” but that’s not really going to benefit you in the long run.
+For us, since our whole family can fit into almost any car, the main factor was fuel mileage since we make long-distance drives relatively often.
+For you, it may be passenger capacity or the ability to haul heavy trailers.
 Decide what you need, then research that family of vehicles to find the best fits.

 Frugal People Are Patient

 Once you have your list of makes, models, and year ranges, it’s time to start patiently waiting for the right car.
-Refine you search on craigslist by make, year model, price, etc. and start browsing.
-Keep an eye on your local classifieds Facebook groups, and any other local means of selling a car (our town has an empty lot where people often park their vehicles with for sale signs).
+Refine your search on Craigslist by make, year, model, price, and other criteria, and start browsing.
+Keep an eye on your local classifieds Facebook groups, as well as any other local means of selling a car (our town has an empty lot where people often park their vehicles with ‘for sale’ signs).
 You may find “the one” right away, or it might take a few weeks, but be patient.
 Don’t just jump on the first car that comes along!
-I admit that patience isn’t my strength, but fortunately, I have a patient husband whom I can always count on to reign me in when I need it.
+I admit that patience isn’t my strength, but fortunately, I have a patient husband whom I can always count on to rein me in when I need it.

 Frugal People Are Flexible

-A new car loses 30% of it’s value within the first two years of purchase, which can you upside down on your loan.
+A new car loses 30% of its value within the first two years of purchase, which can put you upside down on your loan.
 Yikes!
 Buying a new car doesn’t pay!
-While I was browsing through craigslist looking at cars, I found countless 6-8 year old cars for sale with “Take over payments” in the payment information area.
-The sad thing was, the total of what was owed on the car was more than it was worth (and you can check kbb.com to get rough estimates of a car’s worth).
+While browsing Craigslist for cars, I came across numerous 6-8 year old vehicles for sale with “Take over payments” listed in the payment information section.
+The sad thing was that the total amount owed on the car was more than it was worth (and you can check kbb.com for rough estimates of a car’s value).
 The only thing that made it look affordable is that you were paying off small chunks every month, rather than forking over the full price.
 It’s not a good deal!

-Admittedly, most of us aren’t perfectly frugal, but as least we can educate ourselves on the best way to do things, and then make a plan that’s perfectly tailored for us personally.
+Admittedly, most of us aren’t perfectly frugal, but at least we can educate ourselves on the best ways to do things and then create a plan that’s perfectly tailored to our personal needs.

 Happy car hunting!